The other day Carl made a helpful comment:

 Bash Where are We?

-You forget where you are now and then, and you want to know the current folder.
+You forget where you are now and then and want to know the current folder.

 You can use the